You've come to the right place for help, but if you're in immediate danger call 911

 One of our Family Violence Specialists will complete an intake assessment with you to determine if you are eligible for our services and if we are the best service to meet your needs.

-The Family Violence Specialist can also refer to more appropriate supports if the Today Centre does not best suit someone’s needs.
+The Family Violence Specialist can also refer you to more appropriate resources and supports if The Today Centre does not best suit your needs.

-• The intake will include questions on your demographics (age, address, ethnicity, gender, etc.) and questions about the violence you have been experiencing.
-The intake provides us with information about who accesses services at The Today Centre and about what has been going on for you recently.
-You do not have to answer anything that you are not comfortable answering.
-This process is based on your individual needs, and usually takes about 30 minutes.
+• Family Violence Specialists will ask various questions about age, address, ethnicity, gender, etc and about the violence you have been experiencing.
+You do not have to answer any question you are uncomfortable answering.
+This process is based on your individual needs and usually takes about 30 minutes.

 3. Schedule an Appointment

-If you are eligible for our services, the Family Violence Specialist will book you an appointment with one of our other Family Violence Specialists.
-Appointments are usually able to be booked within a week or two of the intake date based on availability.
+If our services fit your needs, a Family Violence Specialist will book an appointment for you to meet with one of our Family Violence Specialists.
+Appointments are made based on availability and are usually booked within a week or two of your intake.

-• The Today Centre offers services over the phone, over Zoom (a link will be provided), or in-person (office hours are Monday-Friday 9:00 AM - 5:00 PM)
+• The Today Centre offers services over the phone, over Teams (a link will be provided), or in-person (office hours are Monday-Friday 9:00 AM - 5:00 PM)

-• The role of the Family Violence Specialist is to provide a non-judgmental, safe space for you to tell your story and provide resource information and support.
+• Family Violence Specialists provide a non-judgmental, safe space for you to tell your story.
+They offer emotional support, education on family violence, information on resources and help navigating systems.
+They are skilled in assessing risk for harm and developing safety plans with you.
 The work conducted by Family Violence Specialists is guided by the Canadian Association of Social Workers Code of Ethics and the Alberta College of Social Workers Standards of Practice.

 • Family Violence Specialists are able to support with the creation of safety plans, assess for risk associated with physical harm or domestic homicide, provide education on family violence, and connect you to resources.
 Initial sessions are typically between 45 minutes to 1.5 hours depending on the individual’s needs.